gollum/gollum/README.md

     [[gollum.png]]

-In addition to the simple format, there are a variety of options that you can specify between pipe delimieters.
+In addition to the simple format, there are a variety of options that you can specify between pipe delimiters.

 To specify alt text, use the `alt=` option.
 Default is no alt text.